In the mood for a little relaxation? Why not plan a visit to one of the world’s best hot springs and natural thermal baths.

 Halfway River Hot Springs are my favourite hot springs in Canada.
 It’s a natural hot spring located in the Western Kootenay region of British Columbia.

 To get there you need to hike about 10 minutes down a steep trail with some stairs.
 At the bottom, you’ll find several rock-lined pools set amidst large cedar trees.
 There is one main pool and a few smaller pools nearby.
 The pools closer to the source of the springs are the hottest at about 42C.
-There are change rooms and an outhouse near the main pool.
+There are changing rooms and an outhouse near the main pool.

 The Halfway River is just steps away if you want to cool off in the glacial-fed waters.
 When the river is not in flood, there are also a few more hot pools along the edge of the river.